flouc001/Simple-APL-Neural/README.md

 - Add comments! ⍝
 - Write a clear perceptron and sigmoid neuron implementation.
 - Add a handwriting example with GUI for input.
+- Create a visualization of the learning process.
+- Create benchmarking functions.